This site uses affiliate links and I may earn a commission at no extra cost to you.

 process of baby bok choy drying off against a tan cloth

-Step 2: Quickly transfer them to the prepared ice bath, then drain.
+Step 2: After 1 minute, quickly transfer them to the prepared ice bath, then drain.
 Pat dry with a clean towel or paper towels.

 process showing baby bok choy being added to skillet with oil and garlic